rstrategist/rust-mlops/rust-gpu-translate/README.md

 ## Implementation details 🔍

 - The translation pipeline uses `rust-bert`'s `TranslationModelBuilder` and selects a pretrained model that supports the requested language pair.
 - The tool sets device using `tch::Device::cuda_if_available()` unless `--no-gpu` is passed (so it runs on GPU when LibTorch + CUDA is present).
-The CLI now prints available devices and the selected device before running inference.
+Device diagnostics are printed once when the translation session is created (not on every translation).
+- The CLI creates a `TranslationSession` that builds the model once for the chosen language pair and device; the session is reused for subsequent translations (interactive and file modes) to improve performance and avoid repeated model initialization.
 - `language_table()` collects each `Language` variant's display name and optional ISO-639-1 code (via `Language::get_iso_639_1_code()`), and the `languages` subcommand prints a simple table with that information.

 ### Monitoring GPU / system usage